-This is where keeping to a regular sleep schedule can be a life saver.
-Keeping to a regular getting-up time is a good start and avoid bedtime procrastination by switching off from all technology at least 40 minutes before bed and follow a wind -down schedule to best prepare for sleep.
+This is where keeping to a regular sleep schedule can be a lifesaver.
+Keeping to a regular getting-up time is a good start and avoid bedtime procrastination by switching off from all technology at least 40 minutes before bed and follow a wind-down schedule to best prepare for sleep.

 2. Physical exercise

-Being active enough across our day can make a big difference to our mood.
-Exercise not only helps to clear the mind of all those worries, it elevates the release of our feel-good hormones dopamine, serotonin and endorphins.
+Being active enough across our day can make a big difference in our mood.
+Exercise not only helps to clear the mind of all those worries, but it also elevates the release of our feel-good hormones dopamine, serotonin and endorphins.
 Even a short burst of physical activity for 10 minutes has been shown to reduce stress levels, boost the immune system and lower inflammation, improve your mood and yes, it aids sleep too.

 It can be hard to find that motivation to exercise when feeling low.
-The good news is that even a small amount activity will lead to a positive effect.
+The good news is that even a small amount of activity will lead to a positive effect.
 Find an activity you’re willing to do, that you will hopefully find enjoyable – walking is ideal as a start, schedule it to happen, find an accountability buddy if necessary.

 3. Healthy eating

 What you eat has a big impact on your mood, memory and cognition.